The Gift of Sight

 The Macular Hole

 My exotropia operations had dealt with the muscles around the eye, but a vitrectomy invades the eye.
 The thought of someone sticking an instrument in my eye was repulsive.
 Back then, I blinked excessively when someone simply tried to put drops in my eye.
 I kept thinking about poor old Gloucester, who, in King Lear, had both of his eyes gouged out.
 I was scared and wanted to be asleep during the operation.
-But only my eye was anesthetized and I was awake for the whole thing.
-It seemed as if I was dreaming because I was able to see little wands moving around in front of the face of my surgeon looking down at me.
+However, only my eye was anesthetized, and I remained awake for the entire procedure.
+It seemed as if I was dreaming because I could see little wands moving around in front of my surgeon's face, looking down at me.
 The operation consisted of repairing the hole in the macula and then putting a bubble into my eye, which was intended to press against the wound like a bandage.
-However, the macula is in the back of the eye and the bubble would float to the top unless my head was down, my face facing the floor.
+However, the macula is located at the back of the eye, and the bubble would float to the top unless my head was tilted down, with my face facing the floor.
 I had to keep my head down for seven days.
 In that way, the bubble would reach and remain affixed to the repaired hole.

 All of the necessary equipment was assembled when I returned home from the hospital.
-To watch videos, I had to rent the sort of chair used to get a seated back massage with a face cushion in front and a surface below for my laptop computer, its detachable screen lying flat.
-I had to rent a face cushion so I could sleep on my stomach as if lying on a massage table, difficult for me since I had always slept on my side.
+To watch videos, I had to rent a chair similar to the one used for a seated back massage, featuring a face cushion in front and a surface below for my laptop computer, with its detachable screen lying flat.
+I had to rent a face cushion so I could sleep on my stomach, as if lying on a massage table, which was difficult for me since I had always slept on my side.
 I needed another face cushion for the kitchen table to rest my head between bites of food.
 I had to use straws to drink since my head had to stay down while I drank.

 Unfortunately, three years after the operation, I began to see green again.
 The retinologist told me that my macular hole had reopened, an extremely rare occurrence.
 I had to go through another operation and another seven days of the head-down ordeal.